cyber-carpentry/group1-machine-learning-project/README.md

 ##### Model #2
 `docker pull ekincanufuktepe/reusability-model-2`

-These two docker images will build containers that provide basic trained neural network models for the MNIST and Fashion-MNIST dataset, respectively, that can be adjusted based on user input and run using new datasets.
-Users can change the number of epochs and/or the optimization scheme for each model to try and improve reliability and reduce loss as well as select new training and test data sets.
+These two docker images will build containers that have a different number of hidden layers (three and one, respectively) and a different number of nodes than the original model (how many?).
+Users are prompted to change the number of epochs and/or the optimization scheme for each model to try and improve reliability and reduce loss as well as select new training and test data sets.